Reshaping Nucleic Acids, Reversing Disease

 Too often cancer survivors hear the life-shattering words, ‟Your cancer is back.”
 Cancer changes itself to nullify even the most effective treatments.
 Therapy resistance is the greatest challenge cancer patients face today.
-At Reglagene, we develop medicines that attack the root causes of therapy resistance to keep cancer patients responsive to treatment.
+At Reglagene, we develop Epigenetic Medicines that attack the root causes of therapy resistance to keep cancer patients responsive to treatment.

 Unlike gene-editing technologies, Reglagene’s approach results in therapeutic effects that last only as long as the medicine is on board.
 This means that once the treatment is ended and the cancer has been eliminated, the body will return to its natural, healthy state.
 This approach also provides an added measure of safety.
 If adverse effects are observed in the patient, treatment can be stopped.